Lithium Deep Cycle Marine Batteries

 Batteries

-Deep cycle batteries, unlike cranking batteries, are designed to release power slowly.
+Unlike cranking batteries, deep-cycle batteries release power slowly.
 They can be drained and recharged multiple times over their lifespan.
-While both are important, deep cycle batteries are the ones that you depend on for most of your navigation and power.
-These batteries are responsible for the trolling motor and other battery powered appliances on your boat.
+While both are important, deep-cycle batteries are the ones that you depend on for most of your navigation and power.
+These batteries are responsible for the trolling motor and other battery-powered appliances on your boat.
 (Like your audio system, fish finder, and GPS.)

 flash icon